I-Sparkle-Germany/I-Sparkle-Docker-Dev/README.md

 ## Description

-WISE development uses [Docker](https://www.docker.com/).
-Using Docker simplifies and standardizes the development environment so that developers can quickly and easily start developing WISE.
+I-Sparkle development uses [Docker](https://www.docker.com/).
+Using Docker simplifies and standardizes the development environment so that developers can quickly and easily start developing I-Sparkle.

 ## Setup